 The historic center of Puebla is a UNESCO World Heritage site.
 It’s a gorgeous city with wide, relatively traffic-free streets that invite strolling.
 When we were there the city government was converting more streets into pedestrian malls and that’s a good thing.
 Many buildings in Puebla exhibit gorgeous Spanish colonial architecture and are adorned with the area’s famous colorful and intricate Talavera tile (also known as Talavera Puebla).
 It’s difficult to keep your eye on street traffic when there’s so much beauty around you.

 It’s not every day that a visit to the library is a highlight.
-However, the Bibilioteca Palofoxiana (Palofoxiana Library), part of the UNESCO Memory of the World project, is not an everyday library.
+However, the Bibilioteca Palofoxiana (Palofoxiana Library), which has been nominated for inscription as a UNESCO Memory of the World project, is not an everyday library.
 Started in 1646 by the powerful Palafox family (anyone who’s read James A Michener’s excellent “fictional” epic Mexico will recognize that name), the library now houses more than 41,000 books including an extremely rare copy of the Nuremberg Chronicle.

 You can’t actually sit down and thumb through this illustrated history of the world from the 1400s, but it feels cool just knowing it’s there.
-The library, which is located inside a weirdly non-descript larger building, is a wonder to look at too with more amazing tiles and gorgeous floor to ceiling bookcases.
+The library, which is located inside a weirdly nondescript larger building, is a wonder to look at too with more amazing tiles and gorgeous floor to ceiling bookcases.

-For a fun musical take on the city of Puebla check out our previous post about the band moe.’s song about Puebla.
+For a fun musical take on the city of Puebla, check out our previous post about the band moe.’s song about Puebla.